-473 If a parole hearing is held, the board may determine the (6) 474 inmate has sufficiently complied with the case plan or that the incomplete case plan is not the fault of the inmate and that 475 476 granting parole is not incompatible with public safety, the board 477 may then parole the inmate with appropriate conditions.
-If the 478 board determines that the inmate has sufficiently complied with 479 the case plan but the discharge plan indicates that the inmate 480 does not have appropriate housing immediately upon release, the 481 board may parole the inmate to a transitional reentry center with 482 the condition that the inmate spends no more than six (6) months 483 in the center.
+- the inmate if paroled at the initial parole eligibility date.
+The law enforcement official shall submit an explanation documenting these concerns for the board to consider. - 473 If a parole hearing is held, the board may determine the (6) 474 inmate has sufficiently complied with the case plan or that the 475 incomplete case plan is not the fault of the inmate and that 476 granting parole is not incompatible with public safety, the board 477 may then parole the inmate with appropriate conditions.
+478 board determines that the inmate has sufficiently complied with 479 the case plan but the discharge plan indicates that the inmate 480 does not have appropriate housing immediately upon release, the 481 board may parole the inmate to a transitional reentry center with 482 the condition that the inmate spends no more than six (6) months 483 in the center.
 If the board determines that the inmate has not 484 substantively complied with the requirement(s) of the case plan it 485 may deny parole.
 If the board denies parole, the board may 486 schedule a subsequent parole hearing and, if a new date is 487 scheduled, the board shall identify the corrective action the 488 inmate will need to take in order to be granted parole.
-Any 489 inmate not released at the time of the inmate's initial parole 490 date shall have a parole hearing at least every year.

-491 SECTION 8.
-Section 47-7-33.1, Mississippi Code of 1972, is 492 brought forward as follows:
+489 inmate not released at the time of the inmate's initial parole 490 date shall have a parole hearing at least every year. - SECTION 8.
+Section 47-7-33.1, Mississippi Code of 1972, is brought forward as follows: - 493 47-7-33.1.
+(1) The department shall create a discharge plan 494 for any offender returning to the community, regardless of whether

-493 47-7-33.1.
-The department shall create a discharge plan (1)494 for any offender returning to the community, regardless of whether 495 the person will discharge from the custody of the department, or 496 is released on parole, pardon, or otherwise.
+- 495 the person will discharge from the custody of the department, or 496 is released on parole, pardon, or otherwise.
 At least ninety (90) 497 days prior to an offender's earliest release date, the 498 commissioner shall conduct a pre-release assessment and complete a 499 written discharge plan based on the assessment results.
-The 500 discharge plan for parole eligible offenders shall be sent to the 501 Parole Board at least thirty (30) days prior to the offender's 502 parole eligibility date for approval.
-The board may suggest 503 changes to the plan that it deems necessary to ensure a successful 504 transition.

-505 The pre-release assessment shall identify whether an (2)506 inmate requires assistance obtaining the following basic needs 507 upon release: transportation, clothing and food, financial 508 resources, identification documents, housing, employment, 509 education, health care and support systems.
+500 discharge plan for parole eligible offenders shall be sent to the 501 Parole Board at least thirty (30) days prior to the offender's 502 parole eligibility date for approval.
+The board may suggest 503 changes to the plan that it deems necessary to ensure a successful 504 transition. - 505 (2) The pre-release assessment shall identify whether an 506 inmate requires assistance obtaining the following basic needs 507 upon release: transportation, clothing and food, financial 508 resources, identification documents, housing, employment, 509 education, health care and support systems.
 The discharge plan 510 shall include information necessary to address these needs and the 511 steps being taken by the department to assist in this process.
-512 Based on the findings of the assessment, the commissioner shall: 513 Arrange transportation for inmates from the (a)

-correctional facility to their release destination;
+512 Based on the findings of the assessment, the commissioner shall: - 513 (a) Arrange transportation for inmates from the 514 correctional facility to their release destination; - (b) Ensure inmates have clean, seasonally appropriate clothing, and provide inmates with a list of food providers and other basic resources immediately accessible upon release;